fantastic001/blog/_posts/2017-12-24-functional-programming.markdown

 	tail l

-you can do list concaenation which will merge two lists in a new list:
+you can do list concatenation which will merge two lists in a new list:

 	l = l1 ++ l2